redux-orm/redux-orm/README.md

 ### Caveats

 The ORM abstraction will never be as performant compared to writing reducers by hand, and adds to the build size of your project (last I checked, minimizing the source files and gzipping yielded about 8 KB).
-If you have very simple data without relations, `redux-orm` may be overkill.
+If you have very simple data without relations, Redux-ORM may be overkill.
 The development convenience benefit is considerable though.

 ## API